 Your Guide to Better Communication

-If what I've said resonates with you, this relationship advice guide is for you.
+If what you've read resonates with you, this relationship advice guide is for you.

-Written to help you improve your relationship communication skills, it will guide you in reaffirming your intention to build a partnership that offers stability and joy.
+The direction will help you improve your relationship communication skills, and guide you in reaffirming your intention to build a partnership that offers stability and joy.